Vikassoni91/AlgoMate/README.md

 ## Acknowledgements

-This Project is Part of AZ INTERNAL HACKATHON
+This Project is part of AZ INTERNAL HACKATHON

 ## Deployment